spotify/klio/docs/src/faqs/publish_kmsgs_from_non_klio_job.rst

     klio_message.metadata.intended_recipients.anyone.SetInParent()

-Or if the desired execusion mode is :ref:`bottom-up <bottom-up>`, update the recipients to include the receiving job:
+Or if the desired execution mode is :ref:`bottom-up <bottom-up>`, update the recipients to include the receiving job:

 .. code-block::